Grade Six Music Theory - Harmony Lesson 4: Chord Progressions

 Often, the perfect cadence is stretched over three chords, in what's known as a "cadential 6-4".
+"6-4" is another way of saying "second inversion chord".
 (See the lesson on figured bass for why!)

-The cadential 6-4 progression uses the chords Ic - Va - Ia.
+The cadential 6-4 progression uses the chords Ic - Va (ic - Va in minor keys).

 This is one of the very few occasions when you are allowed to use a second inversion (c) chord.
 (The inversions are very important here).

 The bass note in chords Ic and Va is the same (in C major, for example, the bass note will be G in both chords).